Cushioning the impact

-Life cover is one type of cover that falls under the heading 'life insurance', and may also be known as 'term life insurance' Life cover pays a set amount of money you die.
-The money will go Do you need life cover?
+Life cover is one type of cover that falls under the heading 'life insurance', and may also be known as 'term life insurance' Life cover pays a set amount of money when you die.
+The money Do you need life cover?